Skip to main content

 Scientific staff

-Other academic highly skilled staff:
+Other academic highly skilled staff

 Application procedure done by your host institution

-The Dutch residence permit system for highly skilled migrants and scientific Researchers is based on a contract between the immigration services (IND) and the host institutions, which recognizes the host institution/employer as a recognized sponsor.
+The Dutch residence permit system for highly skilled migrants and scientific researchers is based on a contract between the immigration services (IND) and the host institutions, which recognizes the host institution/employer as a recognized sponsor.
 Only with a recognized sponsor label can a host institution, (like a company or research institution) receive third country nationals for the purpose of highly skilled work such as scientific research.
 This contract allows for quick and smooth procedures and exemption for a work permit application.

 Three consequences

-2. Secondly being a recognised sponsor gives vcertain responsibilities to your host institution.They will have to act as a responsible partner to the Dutch Immigration and Naturalisation Service, and they will need to gather certain personal information and documentation on their behalf.
+- Secondly being a recognised sponsor gives certain responsibilities to your host institution.They will have to act as a responsible partner to the Dutch Immigration and Naturalisation Service, and they will need to gather certain personal information and documentation on their behalf.
 You will need to inform your host institution of any changes in your residence status and they are your first point of call for questions.

 Duration of a residence permit